SamuelPloskonka/au-code-repro/README.md

 ## GitHub and scientific data storage

 In addtion to storing your code, **GitHub** can also store your raw data.
-In fact, including both your raw data, the code that cleans it and the code that does the analysis in a single repository is a good way of making your data and analysis reproducible.
+Actually, including both your raw data, the code that cleans it, and the code that does the analysis in a single repository is a good way of making your data and analysis reproducible.

-There is one thing to note though: **GitHub** is not well suited for storing large datasets.
-In fact **GitHub** will complain if you push any file larger than 50 MB.
-You can circumvent this limit (try google), but there is a good reason for it.
-It does not make sense version-controlling large data and such data might be better of placed on a dedicated scientific repository, such as [Dryad](https://datadryad.org) or [Zenodo](https://zenodo.org/).
+There is one thing to note though: **GitHub** is not well suited for storing large datasets. **GitHub** will complain if you push any file larger than 50 MB.
+You can circumvent this limit (try google), but there is a good reason for not doing so.
+Large data might be better placed in a dedicated scientific repository, such as [Dryad](https://datadryad.org) or [Zenodo](https://zenodo.org/).

-If you store your data in an external server, or if you inlcude data from external sources in your analysis for which you don't hold the rights to the data, it makes sense to document in your repository how the data can be integrated in your analysis.
-You can either do that by scripts or well written readmes.
+If you store your data in an external server, or if you include data from external sources in your analysis that is not your own, it is importnat to document in your repository how the data has to be integrated in your analysis.
+You can either do that by setting up dedicated scripts or creating well written documentation.